usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

 2019-12-02-08:00
 ```

-In XML Schema this is represented as a restriction on the built in type [date](https://www.w3.org/TR/xmlschema11-2/#date) as follows:
+In XML Schema this is represented as a restriction on the built-in type [date](https://www.w3.org/TR/xmlschema11-2/#date) as follows:

 ```XML
 <xs:simpleType name="date-with-timezone">